-There are several different ways to invest in real estate, some of them traditional and some of them outside the box.
+There are several different ways to invest in real estate, some of them traditional and some of them outside the box; however, it is important to always pick the most socially responsible investments.
 You may have heard of guru’s who claim to be able to have solutions for no money down, no credit, no documentation, or no whatever.
 But can you really invest in real estate in those types of ways?

 The answer is yes, you can.
 It seems a little shady at first, but if you really dig into it, it is just thinking outside the box and good business practices.
 Here are some examples of those different types of creative investing and ways in which you can make money.
 Before you start investing in real estate for your future, make sure you get professional assistance from an estate planning attorney.